GoktugGuvercin/AI-in-Medicine/Image Segmentation/README.md

 - It is a shallow model and cannot guarantee the connectedness unlike region growing algorithm.
 - The features are not hierarchical

+## The Effect of Deep Models Max-Pooling and Size of Convolution Kernels on Segmentation:

+Convolution layers with bigger kernels like 5x5 and 7x7 tend to increase receptive field faster and provide more detailed spatial context about the image.
+However, many state of the art architectures prefer to use small kernel size such as 3x3.
+To reach enough receptive field compared to larger kernels, they generally deploy multiple layers.

+Receptive Field Comparison:

+* 2 3x3 Conv Layers = 1 5x5 Conv Layer
+* 3 3x3 Conv Layers = 1 7x7 Conv Layer

+In fact, using multiple conv layers with small kernel instead of single layer with larger kernel introduces some advantages:

+1) Being exposed to multiple non-linear activations instead of single one, which makes decision function in the model more discriminative

+2) Number of parameters and computations would be decreased.
+Working with larger kernels especially in 3D domain like medical imaging is a bad decision.
+Small kernels are highly recommended at this point.

+3) Convolution with larger kernels can result in some issues and problems about image borders.

+However, training deeper networks is much more difficult.
+Forward and backward signal may explode or vanish in deep architectures due to the multiplicative effect of constant signal propagation through the layers.
+At this point, the usage of large kernels enables us to reach sufficient receptive field with a shallower model.
+Max pooling is another alternative to increase the receptive field, but it provides spatial invariance to the perturbations, which tends to prevent segmentation models from achieving good results.